Section rings of $\mathbb{Q}$-divisors on minimal rational surfaces: Section Rings of Projective Space

 Let $\bk$ be a field and let $\bp^m$ denote $m$-dimensional projective space over $\bk$.
+In this section, we prove Theorem~\ref{thm:proj-generators-relations}, which bounds the degrees of generators and relations of the section ring of any $\bq$-divisor on $X = \bp^m$ for all $m \geq 1$.
+We also prove Theorem ~\ref{thm:proj-effective-intro} to give an explicit description of the generators of the section ring $R_D$ when $D$ is an effective divisor.

-In this section, we bound the degrees of generators and relations for divisors on $\bp^m$, for all $m \geq 1$ in Theorem ~\ref{thm:proj-effective-intro}.
-Note that if $\deg D < 0$ the generalized canonical ring is concentrated in degree 0, and if $\deg D = 0$, then the generalized canonical ring has a single generator.
+If $\deg D < 0$, the section ring is concentrated in degree 0, and if $\deg D = 0$, then the section ring has a single generator.
 Therefore, for the remainder of this section, we shall assume $\deg D > 0$.
-The $\bp^1$ case restricts to the results of \cite{dorney:canonical}.
-We also give an explicit description of the generators of the generalized canonical ring $R_D$ when $D$ is an effective divisor in Theorem ~\ref{thm:proj-generators-relations}
+Note that the $\bp^1$ case, in particular, restricts to the results of \cite{dorney:canonical}.